iqbal-lab-org/paper_pfalciparum_DBs/README.md

 ### download_data

-#### Requirements

-None
+Requirements: None

 #### Function
 3 main datasets:

   * pf6: downloads all p. falciparum read sets from malariaGEN
   * pvgv: downloads all p. vivax read sets from malariaGEN
-  * pacb_ilmn_pf: downloads paired illumina reads and pacbio assemblies for 15 samples
+  * pacb_ilmn_pf: downloads paired illumina reads and pacbio assemblies for 15 samples, from [Otto et al. (2018)][otto_2018]

 ### call_variants

-#### Requirements

-download_data
+Requirements: download_data

 #### Function

-2 main operations:

-   * Runs cortex on all pf6 and pvgv samples
+* (Variant calling) Runs cortex and octopus on all pf6, pvgv and pacb_ilmn_pf samples
-   * Runs samtools, cortex and gramtools (adjudicating samtools and cortex calls) on pacb_ilmn_pf samples.
-This allows `eval_varcalls` workflow to evaluate the calls for all three tools.
+* (Genotyping) Adjudicates between cortex and octopus using gramtools
+* (Variant calling) Runs gapfiller on top of gramtools adjudicated output

 ### eval_varcalls

-#### Requirements

-call_variants
+Requirements: call_variants

 #### Function

 ### make_prgs

-#### Requirements

-call_variants
+Requirements: call_variants

 #### Function

-* Makes a prg based on cortex calls in pf6 samples.
+* Makes a PRG (Population Reference Graph; aka genome graph) based on end output of call_variants workflow.
 Configurable parameters are:
        - Which pf6 samples to use for graph construction
-       - Which genes to build the prg on
+       - Which genes to build the prg on (for e.g., set of 26 hypervariable genes I have selected for study; see [Genes](#Genes) section below)
        - What `min_match_len` to use for `make_prg`
-* Makes a prg based on cortex calls in pvgv samples.

 ### joint_genotyping

-#### Requirements

-make_prg
+Requirements: make_prg

 #### Function